 First assessment phase

-Admission to one of the Curricula of the PhD Course takes place after passing a two-stage comparative evaluation procedure, as defined in the Call for Application.
+Admission to the PhD Course follows a two-stage comparative evaluation procedure defined below.

-For the purposes of the final ranking up to 30 points can be attributed to the candidates’ qualifications (including the written dissertation) and references (first assessment phase), and up to 70 points can be attributed during the second assessment phase.
+For the purposes of the final ranking up to 30 points out of 100 can be given in the first assessment phase to the candidates’ qualifications, including the written dissertation, and to the references.
+Up to 70 points can be given instead during the second assessment phase.

-This phase is carried out by the Commission and does not require the presence of the candidates and it concerns di evaluation of:
+This firs assessment phase is carried out by the Commission and it does not require the presence of the candidates.
+It concerns the evaluation of:

 Only candidates, who have obtained a score greater than or equal to 50% of the maximum score attributable for the first evaluation (30 points), will be admitted to the second phase.